Jessica Hua: Education

-Hua received her Bachelor of Arts Degree in Biology and Kinesiology from Southwestern University, TX, in 2008 where she had went to the university for basketball and picked biology for her major with the intention of going to medical school.
+Hua received her Bachelor of Arts Degree in Biology and Kinesiology from Southwestern University, TX, in 2008 where she had gone to the university for basketball and picked biology for her major with the intention of going to medical school.
 However, in her Junior year of college she had gotten a lab position with Ben Pierce who ultimately changed her career interests towards research and studying herpetology.

 Following her completion of her B.A., Hua went to the University of Pittsburgh, PA, and received her Ph.D. in 2014.
 Hua worked with Rick Relyea on researching the effects of contaminants on amphibians.
 This experience led Hua to become a Herpetologists' League member.
 The article "Differential Host Susceptibility to Batrachochytrium dendrobatidis, an Emerging Amphibian Pathogen" was published during her graduate education in which she was a co-author for.
 The research was focused on a fungal pathogen that afflicted amphibians, called Batrachochytrium dendrobatidis, and how amphibian species varied in their sensitivity to this pathogen.

 Career and research

 Post-doctorate

-Hua completed her postdoc at Purdue University, IN, from 2014-2015.
+Hua completed her postdoc at Purdue University, IN, from 2014 to 2015.
 She had studied amphibian disease ecology along with her advisor Jason Hoverman.
 In her research article on "The contribution of phenotypic plasticity to the evolution of insecticide tolerance in amphibian populations" she discussed how wood frog populations were seen to have higher tolerance to the pesticide carbaryl when they lived closer to agriculture compared to wood frog populations that were further from farmlands, which follows the evolutionary responses known for pesticides.
 There was also constitutive tolerance (tolerance that is always expressed despite environmental conditions) seen for frog populations near agriculture but was not seen in populations that were away from agriculture, leading Hua to note that genetic assimilation, a process cause by phenotypic plasticity, may be influencing evolutionary responses with unique environments.